OutSystems/docs-product/src/setup/intro.md

 ## Automatic Prerequisites Installation and Configuration Tuning { #prerequisites }

-The OutSystems Platform Server installation package can automatically install most of the prerequisites (as described in the Installation Checklist) when you select the **Install Prerequisites** option in the installer.
+The OutSystems Platform Server and LifeTime installation packages can automatically install most of the prerequisites (as described in the Installation Checklist) when you select the **Install Prerequisites** option in the installer.
 You may need to reboot your system to finish the installation of some prerequisites.

-The Platform Server installation package will automatically download the required binaries for installing the prerequisites from the official Microsoft sources.
+The installation package will automatically download the required binaries for installing the prerequisites from the official Microsoft sources.
 However, you can also perform an [offline installation](<#offline-installation>).

-Before starting the installation of Platform Server, the installation package will validate if all the prerequisites are available on your system.
+Before starting the installation of the component, the installation package will validate if all the prerequisites are available on your system.
 The installation **will not proceed** if any prerequisites are missing.

-If you select the 'Perform Tuning' option in the installer, and after checking that the prerequisites are correctly installed, the OutSystems Platform Server installation package will also check if it can automatically apply most of the mandatory steps in the **Tuning and Security checklist** section of the Installation Checklist.
+If you select the **Perform Tuning** option in the installer, and after checking that the prerequisites are correctly installed, the installation package will also check if it can automatically apply most of the mandatory steps in the **Tuning and Security checklist** section of the Installation Checklist.
 The process will not make any modifications to user-defined configurations; it will only change any default values to the recommended values, as described in the referenced section in the Installation Checklist.

 The configuration tuning option is also available as a command-line switch when running the installer in [unattended mode](unattended-install/intro.md): `/DoTuning=<factory_size>`.